BrisaGonzal/osticket-prereqs/README.md

 <img src="https://i.imgur.com/5pWrqcY.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Open the Installation Files under "Environments and Technologies Used" header of this post.
+Open the Installation Files ("Environments and Technologies Used" header of this post) inside the web browser of the virtual machine.
 Download and install PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi)
 </p>
 <br />
 <p>